 The principle of separate corporate personality is a cornerstone of Hong Kong company law.
-The court will lift the corporate veil where the protection given by incorporation under the law is being abused.
-The grounds for lifting the corporate veil are where separate corporate personality is used to evade an existing legal obligation or practice fraud or deception.
+However, the court will lift the corporate veil where the protection given by incorporation under the law is being abused.
+The grounds for lifting the corporate veil are where the separate corporate personality is used to evade an existing legal obligation, or practise fraud or deception.